 What could be more satisfying than knowing that you’ve been a guiding light in someone’s life?
 Life is about living in such a way that others are blessed by it.
-What will be your life’s legacy?
+Will others remember your life as one that blessed them?
+What will be YOUR life’s legacy?

 As you consider this question, take a moment to consider Yvette’s story.